 Once a successful transformation has taken place, the possibilities for continued improvement are endless.
-For instance, companies might also consider adopting AI or other automated technologies to allow them to make use of big data.
-Put simply, this means they will be able to handle large, complex data sets rather than limiting themselves to simple data, allowing them to take insights and improvements one step further.
+For instance, organisations might also consider adopting AI or other automated technologies to allow them to make use of big data.
+Put simply, this means they will be able to handler much larger, more complex member data sets, rather than limiting themselves to simple membership data.
+In turn, this means they will be able to take insights and improvements one step further for more valuable membership service.
 PwC has reported that this move alone can increase profitability by 6% and productivity by 5%, with future figures likely to rise as technologies and related skills develop.